plone/training/ttw/mosaic.rst

 - :guilabel:`Properties`, to access the content properties: it displays the regular Plone form tabs, but the fields currently involved in the layout are hidden.
 - :guilabel:`Layout`, to manage the content layout.

-Exercise 1 - Change the layout of the front page
+Exercise 1 - Change The Layout Of The Front Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Go to the front page of the website and update the layout as follows: